 Year 12 Form Tutor: Mr Jason Batson

-Year 13 Form Tutor: Mr Harry Osborne
+Year 13 Form Tutor: Dr Polona Prohinar

 Subjects on offer for a typical academic year are as follows (click on the link for more information from the board's website - opens in a new tab/window):

-- Art & Design (CIE, AS and A)
+- Art & Design

-- Media Studies (AQA, AS and A)
+- Media Studies

 This is an important bridge between school and university and we ask much of our Upper School students in assuming a leadership role in our school community: they should be people the younger students can look up to and respect.
 The dress code also reflects this: Upper School boys wear their own choice of shirt, suit and tie, while the girls may select clothes which would be considered professionally equivalent.
-In addition to their academic studies and physical education, all of our Upper School students take part in Adventure Weekends and many opt to join the International Young People's Award (known in the UK as the Duke of Edinburgh Award).
+In addition to their academic studies and physical education, all of our Upper School students take part in Adventure Trips and many opt to join the International Young People's Award (known in the UK as the Duke of Edinburgh Award).